-Our research in this lab is oriented towards identifying factors that contribute to adolescents’ optimal well-being and resilience in the face of contextual risk factors, with a particular focus on community settings.
-Our program of research focuses on interpersonal and sociocultural influences on the academic and psychological well-being of adolescents (ages 11–18).
+Our research in this lab is oriented towards identifying factors that contribute to optimal well-being and resilience in the face of contextual risk factors, with a particular focus on community settings.
+Our program of research focuses on interpersonal and sociocultural influences on academic and psychological well-being across the lifespan (ages 11–65).
 Aims of this research include identifying factors that may act as protective in the face of violence (i.e., community violence exposure, sexual harassment, interpersonal violence).
 Protective factors of interest include cultural values like familismo, and dimensions of parent-adolescent relationships like parent-adolescent communication and parental involvement.
-While our lab has a particular interest in Latino/as in the U.S. and Mexico, we are interested in adolescents of color more broadly.
+While our lab has a particular interest in Latino/as in the U.S. and Latin America (e.g., Honduras, Puerto Rico, Mexico), we are interested in adolescents of color more broadly.

-Bienvenidos!
-I’m Dr. Andrea S. Medrano (she/her/ella).
-I am Director of CREAR Lab and an Assistant Professor of Psychology at the University of Pittsburgh in the Developmental program.
-Before coming to Pittsburgh, I received my Ph.D. in Social Work and Developmental Psychology from the University of Michigan, where I also received a MSW (Master’s of Social Work) and MS in Psychology.
-I received my BA in Psychology, with a minor in Applied Psychology from the University of California, Santa Barbara (UCSB).
+¡Bienvenidos!
+I’m Dr. Medrano, a developmental psychologist committed to examining how youth and women exposed to violence make sense of, survive, and resist trauma in their daily lives.
+I serve as Director of the CREAR Lab and Assistant Professor in the Developmental Psychology program at the University of Pittsburgh, with an affiliation in Clinical Psychology.
+Before coming to Pittsburgh, I received my Ph.D. in Social Work and Developmental Psychology from the University of Michigan, where I also earned an MSW and an MS in Psychology.
+I completed my BA in Psychology with a minor in Applied Psychology at the University of California, Santa Barbara (UCSB).

 The CREAR lab is made up of passionate undergraduate, post-baccalaureate, and graduate student researchers committed to promoting positive health and well-being for youth and families of color experiencing contextual risk factors through a strengths-based approach.
 As a team, we collaboratively discussed and drafted the following living document that describes our shared values: